 Smoking has long been hailed as a fantastic way to consume cannabis by experienced cannabis users.
 As a method, smoking happens when cannabis is burned, releasing desired cannabinoids like THC and CBD, among others.
 Cannabis and hemp users alike smoke cannabis in a variety of fashions.
 Some consumers will buy smokable flower and roll it into a cigarette/rolling paper or pack it into a glass or ceramic piece.
 Others will purchase cannabis or CBD cigarette pre-rolls to test out.
 In addition to flower, consumers often indulge in hash and kief.

 What about vaping?

 Vaping is another popular method of inhalation-based cannabis consumption.
-Vaping is delivered by heating dry flower, extracted cannabis plant liquids, or concentrated oils via inhalation.
+Vaping is delivered by heating dry flower, extracted cannabis plant liquids, or concentrated oils and consuming via inhalation.
 Vaping is newer to the scene than its smoking counterpart but has caught much attention for plenty of good reasons.
 Essentially, vaping works by heating the chosen substance below its combustion point.
 This method allows users to experience psychoactive effects, but with fewer toxins.
 Moreover, due to the lower temperature, more terpenes are usually preserved by vaporization.
 To vaporize cannabis extracts, concentrates are placed onto an atomizer which then heats up and melts the concentrates, which are then inhaled.
-Popular vaping options involve products such as dry herb vaporizers, electric dab straws and e-liquid vapes.
+Popular vaping options involve products such as dry herb vaporizers, electric dab straws, and pod-based vape cartridges.